 - Learn how indexes can help your databases performance

 - Learn how indexes can hurt your databases performance

-Denny Cherry is the owner and principal consultant for Denny Cherry & Associates Consulting and has over a decade of experience working with platforms such as Microsoft SQL Server, Hyper-V, vSphere and Enterprise Storage solutions.
-Denny’s areas of technical expertise include system architecture, performance tuning, security, replication and troubleshooting.
-Denny currently holds several of the Microsoft Certifications related to SQL Server for versions 2000 through 2008 including the MCM & MVP.
+Denny Cherry is the owner and principal consultant for Denny Cherry & Associates Consulting and has over a decade of experience working with platforms such as Microsoft SQL Server, Hyper-V, vSphere, and Enterprise Storage solutions.
+Denny’s areas of technical expertise include system architecture, performance tuning, security, replication, and troubleshooting.
+Denny currently holds several Microsoft Certifications related to SQL Server 2000 through 2008, including the MCM and MVP.